twhite96/TWBlog/content/pages/2--uses/index.md

 	- This makes everything sound *amazing*.
 - Xcode
 - Chrome
-	- There are cheaper, free, FTP clients out there but my first text editor was Coda and I liked it so much I bought Panic’s FTP client.
-It looks good and functions quite well.
-I moved on from Coda when I became “serious”.
 - PopClip
 	- Using PopClip is a lifesaver.
 When it doesn’t work I am lost.
 - [Alfred](https://www.alfredapp.com/)